Zettlr/Zettlr/README.md

 #### `test-gui`

 This prepares a test-directory (placed into your `./resources`-directory) and tells Zettlr to run with a modified simple configuration.
 This way you can test some things that might destroy files without actually touching your own files.

-#### `watch`

-This spins up a process that watches the LESS-source for changes.
-As long as this process runs, every change to a LESS-file will trigger a build so that you can immediately see your changes in a running Electron-application by pressing `F5` to refresh the GUI.

-#### `wp:dev`

-Compiles the [Vue.js](https://vuejs.org/)-assets from the resources-directory.
-This tells [Webpack](https://webpack.js.org/) to compile in development mode, which increases logging and makes debugging easier.
-Please make sure to run `wp:prod` if you want to create a release.

-#### `wp:prod`

-Compiles the Vue-assets from the resources-directory.
-This tells Webpack to compile in production mode, which decreases logging and makes the generated scripts run faster.
-It is recommended to run `wp:dev` in case you need to debug the Vue-files.

 To dive deeper into the development process, have a look at our [full development documentation](https://docs.zettlr.com/en/get-involved).